Patient Care Volunteers

 - Other projects as needed

 From time to time The Children’s Home will hold special events for fundraising or public relations.
 Before, during, and after the event, volunteer opportunities are available.
-Contact Lindsey Carter if you would like to receive email updates regarding upcoming special event volunteer opportunities.
+Contact Amy Lind if you would like to receive email updates regarding upcoming special event volunteer opportunities.